 Where do the benefits stop?
 This is a hard question to answer.
 2,000 words will give you 80% coverage.
 Here’s an excerpt from an academic article with the 2,000 most frequent words filled in:

 If current planting rates are _____ with planting _____ satisfied in each _____ and the forests milled at the earliest opportunity, the _____ wood supplies could further increase to about 36 million _____ meters _____ in the _____ 2001–2015.
 The _____ _____ wood supply should greatly _____ _____ _____ , even if much is used for _____ production.
 (Sources: Tom Cobb, Paul Nation)

-At 80% coverage, it’s clear that the topic has something to do with forests, trees and wood supplies, but it’s not particularly clear what’s going on.
+At 80% coverage, it’s clear that the topic has something to do with forests, trees, and wood supplies, but it’s not particularly clear what’s going on.
 If you can get to 95% coverage, you will get enough information from context to skip using dictionaries; however, you’re faced with diminishing returns.

 If current planting rates are maintained with planting targets satisfied in each region and the forests milled at the earliest opportunity, the available wood supplies could further increase to about 36 million __ meters __ in the period 2001–2015.
 The __ available wood supply should greatly exceed domestic requirements, even if much is used for energy production.

-While this will not help much for understanding Shakespeare, gossip magazines or crime novels, this student has massively boosted his comprehension of academic texts with a relatively small amount of work (relative, that is, to the four thousand additional words he would have to learn to reach 90% coverage across the board).
+While this will not help much for understanding Shakespeare, gossip magazines, or crime novels, this student has massively boosted their comprehension of academic texts with a relatively small amount of work (relative, that is, to the 4,000 additional words he would have to learn to reach 90% coverage across the board).